Question in university exam about identifying ‘lower caste in Tamil Nadu’ sparks row

 However, one of the multiple choice questions asked: “Which one is the lower caste [that] belongs to Tamil Nadu?”

-The answers were Mahars, Nadars, Ezhavas and Harijans, reported The Indian Express.
+The options listed were Mahars, Nadars, Ezhavas and Harijans.

 The leader of Opposition Edappadi K Palaniswami tweeted, accusing the Salem-based university of denigrating social activist Periyar’s principles.
 Periyar had fought for the eradication of caste in Tamil Nadu.